guozijn/guozijn.github.io/Study/_posts/2025-10-06-nand2tetris-notes.md

 - Memory map: R0–R15, SCREEN(16384), KBD(24576)

 ### ASM Notes
-- First Pass: Scans the code to record label symbols and their ROM addresses in the symbol table.
+- First pass: Strip whitespace/comments, walk instructions to build the label table; each non-label command bumps the ROM address counter, while `(LABEL)` entries alias the next instruction line.
-- Second Pass: Translates all instructions into binary code and assigns memory addresses to variables.
+- Second pass: Revisit the cleaned instruction stream, resolve symbols (allocating RAM addresses from 16 upward for new variables), and emit the 16-bit Hack opcodes for every A- and C-instruction.

 ---